History of YouTube: Modern era, continued feature trim down and refinement (2019–present)

-On November 10, 2021, YouTube announced the removal of videos' count for negative user ratings (also known as "dislikes" and "thumbs down"), reportedly to protect creators from online harassment.
+On November 10, 2021, YouTube announced that it would remove the "dislike" count from video ratings, reportedly to protect creators from online harassment.
 The dislike count remains solely visible to respective channel owners.
 This change was first tested with select users in March and again in July.
 YouTube staff speculated on hiding dislike counts as early as January 2019.

 In the second half of 2022, the option to sort the videos of a channel in reverse chronological order, by oldest first, has been phased out.
 It was reportedly first removed from the mobile application and later from the website.
 Only the options to sort by the newest videos first and the most viewed remain.

 In August 2022, YouTube announced plans to make the Shorts feature available on its smart TV app.

 On October 10, 2022, YouTube introduced "handles", whereby channels can be referred to by a more memorable web address (URL) starting with youtube.com/@.
 Channels' legacy custom URL formats, (/c/) and (/user/), were converted to handles.
 On the same day, YouTube announced that they will be rolling out handles for all users over the coming weeks, whereas previously, custom URLs required channels to pass a hundred subscribers first.
 Channels without a previously specified custom URL were provided with an automatically generated handle containing their displayed channel name followed by numbers, which is for use until the user specifies a custom handle.
 The legacy URL formats, however, still remain available to this day.
-The same month, YouTube updated the subtitles to put uppercase letters in initial words.

 In September 2022, YouTube announced that Shorts would become part of the YouTube Partner Program starting in February 2023.
 Partnered YouTube channels can also utilize the 'members' and 'supers' features that allow users to pay a monthly subscription for the content or a one time donation respectively.

 On May 4, 2023, YouTube announced that it would bring back the option to set videos in reverse chronological order.

 In July 2023, YouTube began blocking videos for users of ad blockers.

 In April 2024, YouTube expanded its crackdown on ad blockers, targeting third-party apps that have the ability to turn off ads.
 Attempting to watch a video using such apps could lead to buffering issues or the error message: "The following content is not available on this app", prompting the user to watch the video on the official app instead.
 The company says that its terms of service don't allow "third-party apps to turn off ads because that prevents the creator from being rewarded for viewership".